kensaku-okada/INFO522Project/ebutterfly-sdm-Analysis1/README.md

 Repeat steps 4-7 for remaining months
 Repeat steps 3-7 for remaining species

+### Species Identifiers
+**Challenge**: To perform analyses on all North American species of butterflies, we will need the taxon_id for all species we are interested in.
+There is not an easy way to do this using the iNaturalist API (see the [discussion](#inaturalist) in the Resources section below).
+However, we can download an iNaturalist database dump from GBIF at [https://www.google.com/url?q=https%3A%2F%2Fwww.gbif.org%2Fdataset%2F50c9509d-22c7-4a22-a47d-8c48425ef4a7&sa=D&sntz=1&usg=AFQjCNEzY1KC-xcJO1vgk6fhrSW-1_FoCA](https://www.google.com/url?q=https%3A%2F%2Fwww.gbif.org%2Fdataset%2F50c9509d-22c7-4a22-a47d-8c48425ef4a7&sa=D&sntz=1&usg=AFQjCNEzY1KC-xcJO1vgk6fhrSW-1_FoCA).
+The flat csv file does not contain enough information; namely it lack the taxon_id field.
+However, the Darwin Core archive _does_ include files with the necessary information.
+The files occurrence.txt and verbatim.txt have the fields we need; the latter is a smaller file, so we'll use that one (the column headers appear identical in both files, but some curation was performed to produce the occurrence.txt file).
+Among other fields, the ones we will be interested in are:

++ countryCode: We want US, CA, and MX records only
++ taxonID: This field has values to use in the taxon_id field in the iNaturalist API
++ scientificName: The name of the organism

+**Update**: the file data/gbif/taxon-ids.txt has the taxonID and scientificName field values.
+However, the data are for observations of _species_ rank; that is, subspecies taxon IDs were not recorded.
+Will need to see if the API will return observations for a species-level taxon ID if an identification has been made at the subspecies level.

 ## Resources
 ### Species distribution models in R